hashicorp/vault-plugin-database-oracle/README.md

 There is not currently a pre-built binary available.

-Before building, you will need to download the Oracle Instant Client library.
-On macOS, you can use `brew tap mikeclarke/oracle`, then `brew install oracle-client` and `brew install oracle-headers`.
-Otherwise, the packages are available from [Oracle](http://www.oracle.com/technetwork/database/features/instant-client/index-097480.html).
-Download the SDK package to get both libraries and headers.
+Before building, you will need to download the Oracle Instant Client library, which is available from [Oracle](http://www.oracle.com/technetwork/database/features/instant-client/index-097480.html).
+Download the SDK package to get the headers and download the Basic package to get the libraries for your platform.

 Next, create a [`pkg-config`](https://www.freedesktop.org/wiki/Software/pkg-config/) file to point to the library.
 Create the file `oci8.pc` on your `PKG_CONFIG_PATH`.